yazdipour/OmnivoreQL/CONTRIBUTING.md

-Once the Pull Request is accepted and merged, you can safely delete the branch (and the forked repo if no more development is needed).
+Once the Pull Request is accepted and merged, you can safely delete the branch (and the forked repo if no more development is needed). delete the branch (and the forked repo if no more development is needed).

+## Release process

 ## Release process